Delamere Forest development project: answers to frequently asked questions

 What are the benefits to the Forest?

-The creation of a brand new Forestry England visitor hub with facilities better suited for demand, which will include toilets, café, a new visitor information point and cycle hire.
+The creation of a brand new Forestry England visitor hub with facilities better suited for demand, which include toilets, café, a new visitor information point and cycle hire.

 Forest Holidays will bring a significant local economic benefit through visitor spend and a large increase in job opportunities in the area.